easybuilders/easybuild-tutorial/docs/contributing/README.md

 * cloning the `easybuilders/easybuild-easyconfigs` repository and checking out the `develop` branch (in a temporary directory);
 * picking a sensible name for a branch and creating it;
-* adding the `eb-tutorial` easyconfig file to the branch, in the right location (`easybuild/easyconfigs/e/eb-tutorial/`) and with the correct filename (`eb-tutorial-1.0.0-GCC-9.3.0.eb`);
+* adding the `eb-tutorial` easyconfig file to the branch, in the correct location (`easybuild/easyconfigs/e/eb-tutorial/`) and with the correct filename (`eb-tutorial-1.0.0-GCC-9.3.0.eb`);
 * pushing the branch to our fork (`example/easybuild-easyconfigs`);
 * actually opening the pull request, using an informative title;